Version 2.0 | February 2025

 A Chapter of STARFLEET, the International Star Trek Fan Association, Inc.

-Table of contents
+Table of Contents

-- Welcome aboard
+- Welcome Aboard!

 - 898th Marine Strike Group (MSG)

-- Chapter finances
+- Chapter Finances

-- Charity/Community service programs
+- Charity/Community Service Programs

-- Appendix A: Abbreviations and acronyms
+- Abbreviations and Acronyms

 Membership is open to everyone, whether they are a member of STARFLEET or not.
 However, if a person participates on a regular basis, we do request they consider becoming a STARFLEET member.
 Thankfully, STARFLEET dues are very minimal, and joining gives that person voting rights on the USS White Sands.
 You can choose to be a Cadet (those under the age of 18), Federation Citizen (adult member without rank), Enlisted member, STARFLEET Officer, or STARFLEET Marine.